-In the course of providing our services to you, we may need to communicate your personal information to parties involved in your claim including but not limited to:
+In the course of providing our services to you, we may need to communicate your personal information (including sensitive information such as information related to your health for example) to parties involved in your claim including but not limited to:

 In dealing with your claim, we may also transfer your information to people providing us with support and administrative services for the more efficient processing of your claim.
 Your details will be processed in each case in strict confidence and we have set up adequate measures to ensure that your privacy is protected when transferring your data to third parties for the purposes of providing our services to you.

-By consenting to us processing your claim you agree to the processing of your personal data for the purposes described above.
+By formally appointing us to act on your behalf you agree to the processing of your personal data (including where relevant your sensitive personal data) for the purposes described above.

 For any of the above purposes, we may transfer some or all of your personal data to countries outside the European Economic Area ("EEA").
 Countries outside the EEA may not have data protection laws as comprehensive as those that exist in the EEA.
 We have, however, taken steps to ensure that data is held securely where it is transferred to our service providers outside the EEA.